 I don’t know if this is good news, or bad news — but the truth is that there is no best place to start.
 With cleaning we often say start top to bottom — because dust will fall on those lower surfaces, and if you clean them first — it will be a problem.
 BUT, with Organizing you just start.

 And I know, I hate that too.
 I much prefer rules and boundaries, so I set some up for myself.
+After growing up in a messy house, I understand the impact it can have on a kid growing up.

 When I face a room that I’m considering burning down rather than deal with the mess I created I start with three options.